Court Report Portfolio

 The assault took place on April 16th 2024, as Mr Khan was caught on CCTV leaving the store owner in a vulnerable state.

-Returning for the afternoon session, Mr Khan came back into the courtroom, repeatedly asking if he could “come up to the bench your honour”, which was denied each time.
+Returning for the afternoon session, Mr Khan returned to the courtroom, repeatedly asking if he could “come up to the bench your honour”, which was denied each time.
 Mr Khan then stated, “I want to vacate my plea to not guilty”.
-The Bench accepted his plea but said that “Mr Khan is not allowed to enter Oliver St until the case closes on November 20th 2024”.
-The Bench also gave the conditions that Mr Khan must find new legal advice from different solicitors for when he reappears at Coventry Magistrates Court on the given date.
+The Bench accepted his plea but said, "Mr Khan is not allowed to enter Oliver St until the case closes on November 20th, 2024”.
+The Bench also gave the condition that Mr Khan must find new legal advice from different solicitors for when he reappears at Coventry Magistrates Court on the given date.

 Case number 2: